silasbrack/sota-neural-translation/README.md

 `????`

 ###### Seq2Seq GRU w/ Attn:
-`a man in a blue shirt is standing on a ladder cleaning a window .`
+`a group of people standing in front of a theater .`

 ###### Transformer:
-`a man in a white shirt and hat is sitting on a bench .`
+`a group of people are standing in front of a large building .`